Cobalt

 Cobalt is a chemical element; it has symbol Co and atomic number 27.
 As with nickel, cobalt is found in the Earth's crust only in a chemically combined form, save for small deposits found in alloys of natural meteoric iron.
 The free element, produced by reductive smelting, is a hard, lustrous, somewhat brittle, gray metal.

 Cobalt-based blue pigments (cobalt blue) have been used since antiquity for jewelry and paints, and to impart a distinctive blue tint to glass.
 The color was long thought to be due to the metal bismuth.
 Miners had long used the name kobold ore (German for goblin ore) for some of the blue pigment-producing minerals.
 They were so named because they were poor in known metals and gave off poisonous arsenic-containing fumes when smelted.
 In 1735, such ores were found to be reducible to a new metal (the first discovered since ancient times), which was ultimately named for the kobold.

 Today, cobalt is usually produced as a by-product of copper and nickel mining, but sometimes also from one of a number of metallic-lustered ores such as cobaltite (CoAsS).
 The Copperbelt in the Democratic Republic of the Congo (DRC) and Zambia yields most of the global cobalt production.
 World production in 2016 was 116,000 t according to Natural Resources Canada, and the DRC alone accounted for more than 50%.
 In 2024, production exceeded 300,000 tons, of which DRC accounted for more than 80%.

 Cobalt is primarily used in lithium-ion batteries, and in the manufacture of magnetic, wear-resistant and high-strength alloys.
-The compounds cobalt silicate and cobalt(II) aluminate (CoAl_{2}O_{4}, cobalt blue) give a distinctive deep blue color to glass, ceramics, inks, paints and varnishes.
+The compounds cobalt silicate and cobalt(II) aluminate (CoAl2O4, cobalt blue) give a distinctive deep blue color to glass, ceramics, inks, paints and varnishes.
 Cobalt occurs naturally as only one stable isotope, cobalt-59.
 Cobalt-60 is a commercially important radioisotope, used as a radioactive tracer and for the production of high-energy gamma rays.
 Cobalt is also used in the petroleum industry as a catalyst when refining crude oil.
 This is to purge it of sulfur, which is very polluting when burned and causes acid rain.

-Cobalt is the active center of a group of coenzymes called cobalamins.
-Vitamin B_{12}, the best-known example of the type, is an essential vitamin for all animals.
+Cobalt is the active center of a group of coenzymes called cobalamins, also known as Vitamin B_{12}, which is an essential vitamin for all animals.
 Cobalt in inorganic form is also a micronutrient for bacteria, algae, and fungi.

-The name cobalt derives from a type of ore considered a nuisance by 16th century German silver miners, which in turn may have been named from a spirit or goblin held superstitiously responsible for it; this spirit is considered equitable to the kobold (a household spirit) by some, or, categorized as a gnome (mine spirit) by others.
+The name cobalt derives from a type of ore considered a nuisance by 16th-century German silver miners, which in turn may have been named from a spirit or goblin held superstitiously responsible for it; this spirit is considered equitable to the kobold (a household spirit) by some, or categorized as a gnome (mine spirit) by others.